 ...you want an iPad Pro experience for less that supports the latest accessories.

-But of course, it's also great as just a humble tablet.
-The iPad Air 4 has the vibrant, sharp display we've come to expect from iPads, and its A14 Bionic chip is still plenty fast enough to handle whatever apps you throw at it.
+Like the iPad Air 4, the iPad Air 5 is also great as just a humble tablet.
+It has the vibrant, sharp display we've come to expect from iPads, and its M1 chip is more than enough to handle whatever apps you throw at it.
 Plus, it supports the 2nd Gen Apple Pencil, making this the ideal tablet to get if you want a digital art creation station that's larger than the iPad mini 6, but more affordable than the iPad Pro.

 You should buy an iPad Pro if...